CrowdStrike: Pandemic didn’t slow targeted cyberattacks by criminals and nation-states

 China and North Korea

 As such, the COVID-19 vaccine will be a primary target for multiple China-based and North Korean adversaries.
-Economic espionage from these adversaries is predicted to increase in 2021, with a special focus on entities involved in the research, production, or distribution of COVID-19 therapeutics, in addition to technology in the agriculture sector.
+Economic espionage from these adversaries is predicted to increase in 2021, with a special focus on entities involved in the research, production, or distribution of COVID-19 therapeutics.
+Technology in the agriculture sector was another area of focus.

-North Korea is expected to be particularly motivated, in part through its need to obtain resources and currency to deal with a food shortage related to the pandemic.
-The blending of eCrime and targeted intrusion tactics previously associated with these North Korean actors and some Russian adversaries was also observed in an Iran-focused group dubbed Pioneer Kitten.
+North Korea is expected to be particularly motivated, in part through its need to obtain resources and currency to deal with a pandemic-related food shortage.
+The blending of e-crime and targeted intrusion tactics previously associated with these North Korean actors and some Russian adversaries was also observed in an Iran-focused group dubbed Pioneer Kitten.

-China’s cybersecurity hackers will focus on supply chain compromises and the targeting of key Western verticals when it comes to COVID-19 vaccines, as well as targets in academic, health care, technology, manufacturing, and aerospace.
-Chinese adversaries targeted telecommunications, with a group dubbed Wicked Panda having another prolific year, despite indictments against individuals associated with their operations.
+China’s cybersecurity hackers will focus on supply chain compromises and the targeting of key Western verticals when it comes to COVID-19 vaccines, as well as targets in academic, health care, technology, manufacturing, and aerospace sectors.
+Chinese adversaries targeted telecommunications, with a group dubbed Wicked Panda having another prolific year, despite indictments against individuals associated with its operations.

 In July 2020, the U.S. Department of Justice (DOJ) indicted two Chinese nationals with alleged ties to the Chinese Ministry of State Security (MSS) for wide-ranging cyber operations, the most recent of which reportedly included targeting U.S.-based COVID-19 research centers.
 Intelligence officials in Spain also claimed that a China-nexus actor had successfully stolen information relating to COVID-19 vaccine development from Spanish research institutes in September 2020.
-In addition to this reported activity, CrowdStrike identified five suspected China-origin campaigns targeting health care entities in 2020.
+In addition to this reported activity, CrowdStrike identified five suspected China-originated campaigns targeting health care entities in 2020.

 Russia was also active.
 In July 2020, the U.S., U.K., and Canadian governments released information describing a campaign from a group dubbed Cozy Bear that targeted COVID-19 research facilities.
 This campaign was reportedly conducted throughout 2020 and was likely intended to steal information relating to the development and testing of vaccines targeting the virus.
 CrowdStrike also identified the rise of Latin American hacking groups, with malware families that include Culebra Variant, Salve, Caiman, and Kiron.

-Supply-chain attacks
+Supply chain attacks

+A popular vector for cybercriminals is the supply chain, as it allows malicious actors to propagate multiple downstream targets from a single intrusion.
+Nation-state adversaries have also infiltrated networks to steal valuable data — particularly seeking COVID-19 vaccine research — and have done so while evading detection within the networks for a period of time.

-The targeting of the supply chain will also amplify in 2021 as cybercriminals seek financial payouts and nation-states use it to deploy espionage-driven tools.
+Supply chain attacks are expected to amplify in 2021 as cybercriminals seek financial payouts and nation-states deploy espionage-driven tools.

 Supply chain attacks are nothing new.
-CrowdStrike publicly raised them as a rising threat as far back as 2018 and believes they will continue to be a major intrusion vector.
+CrowdStrike cited them as a rising threat as far back as 2018 and believes they will continue to be a major intrusion vector.
 Supply chain attacks represent a unique initial access tactic that provides malicious actors with the ability to propagate from a single intrusion to multiple downstream targets of interest.
 In addition to software-based attacks, such as the one that affected SolarWinds (a suspected Russian spying campaign that broke into nine federal agencies and at least 100 businesses), supply chain attacks can take the form of hardware or third-party compromises.

-CrowdStrike Intelligence has identified supply chain and trusted relationship compromises originating from both eCrime and targeted intrusion adversaries. eCrime actors commonly use the access from these compromises for financial gain, generally deploying ransomware and mineware, whereas targeted intrusion adversaries primarily use compromises to deploy espionage-driven toolsets to a broad set of users.
+CrowdStrike Intelligence has identified supply chain and trusted relationship compromises originating from both e-crime and targeted intrusion adversaries.
+While e-crime actors commonly use the access from these compromises for financial gain, generally deploying ransomware and mineware, targeted intrusion adversaries primarily use compromises to deploy espionage-driven toolsets to a broad set of users.
 Given the potential high return on investment for threat actors, CrowdStrike Intelligence anticipates these attacks will continue to threaten organizations across all sectors in 2021.

-Sunnyvale, California-based CrowdStrike said its new eCrime index will measure the attacks in weekly updates based on 18 different indicators of criminal activity.
-Of all the attacks uncovered, CrowdStrike said eCrime accounted for 79%.
+Sunnyvale, California-based CrowdStrike said its new e-crime index will measure the attacks in weekly updates based on 18 indicators of criminal activity.
+Of all the attacks uncovered, CrowdStrike said e-crime accounted for 79%.

-A popular vector for cybercriminals is the supply chain, as it allows malicious actors to propagate multiple downstream targets from a single intrusion.
-Nation-state adversaries also infiltrated networks to steal valuable data — particularly seeking COVID-19 vaccine research — and have done so while evading detection within the networks for a period of time.
-CrowdStrike’s Adam Meyers, senior vice president of intelligence, said in a statement that companies and institutions need to deploy cloud-native technology to prevent attacks and get better visibility across an enterprise.
+CrowdStrike senior VP Adam Meyers said in a statement that companies and institutions need to deploy cloud-native technology to prevent attacks and gain better visibility.

-Extortion is expected to continue with the introduction of Dedicated Leak Sites (DLS).
+Extortion is expected to continue, with the introduction of Dedicated Leak Sites (DLS).
 In June 2020, following an explosion of dedicated leak sites in the first half of the year, Twisted Spider branded itself the leader of Maze Cartel, which was a cooperative effort between Twisted Spider, Viking Spider, and the operators of LockBit ransomware, as well as unconfirmed involvement from the operators of SunCrypt and Wizard Spider.
 The Maze Cartel shared leaked data from their operations on each of their DLSs, likely in an effort to reach a wider audience, thus putting more pressure on victim companies.

 Another part of the ecosystem is access brokers, who gain backend access to various organizations (corporations and government entities) and sell this access — either on criminal forums or through private channels.